Retirement Savings: Strategies by Age

 Saving for retirement in your 40s

 Your responsibilities in your 20s and 30s probably seem like a cakewalk once you hit 40.
 For some in this age group, you might find yourself in the stressful position of having to take care of both your own children and your aging parents.
-And when you’re taking care of everyone else, it’s easy to neglect taking care of yourself – but try your best not to.
+And when you’re taking care of everyone else, it can be easy to forget about yourself and your priorities.

 If you’re behind (or just getting started): Know that you’re not alone.
-If cutting your budget only does so much, think about ways you could increase your earnings – ask for a raise, look for a higher paying job or consider another income stream (rental properties, side gigs, etc.).
+If cutting your budget only does so much, think about ways you could increase your earnings – ask for a raise, look for a higher paying job or consider another income stream (rental properties, side gigs for passive income, etc.).

 • IRS rules.
-These are inherently complicated, but it helps to know some of the basic rules and tax implications that apply to your retirement plans.
+Taxes can be complicated, but it helps to know some of the basic rules and tax implications that apply to your retirement plans.
 Consider talking to a financial advisor if you have tax planning questions.

 • Life and disability insurance.
-Both can help financially protect your family in the event that something happens to you and you are no longer able to provide for them.
+Insurance can help protect your family financially in case something happens to you and you are no longer able to provide for them.
 Make sure you understand the details of your plan and that you’re appropriately covered.

 • Beneficiaries.
-You can have beneficiaries for the multiple plans you have in place – your 401(k), IRA, life insurance, etc. Know the rules for each, and make sure you have your beneficiaries listed.
+You can designate beneficiaries for the multiple plans you have in place – your 401(k), IRA, life insurance, etc. Know the rules for each, and remember to review your beneficiary designations each year to make sure they reflect your wishes.

 • Consider opening a Health Savings Account (HSA) if you haven't already.
-HSAs are tax-advantaged savings accounts that can help cover qualified medical costs.
+HSAs are tax-advantaged savings accounts that can be used to help cover qualified medical costs.

 • If you’re already maxing out your own retirement contributions, think about setting up an IRA for your kids.
 As long as your child has earned income (be it babysitting or lifeguarding), either you or your child can contribute to that IRA.